kunalshirodkar/ERP-Gold-Shop/README.md

 ## 🚀 Project Overview

-**SKS ERP** is a web-based **Enterprise Resource Planning (ERP)** system tailored for retail and showroom-based businesses such as gold shops and multi-branch specialty stores.
+**ERP** is a web-based **Enterprise Resource Planning (ERP)** system tailored for retail and showroom-based businesses such as gold shops and multi-branch specialty stores.

 The system replaces manual workflows with a centralized, analytics-ready platform that enables: